Terms of Service

 12.1 Term

 These Terms commence when the Customer first accepts them and continue until the Account is terminated.
+Each Plan runs for its term and renews under clause 5.4 unless cancelled.

 12.2 Termination for convenience